I Love Walking In France

 I am most impressed with the information packed pages on each individual town along the way; the efficient list of facilities would be most helpful.
 The inclusion of relevant websites on each area is good—it saves doing a lot of research and reinventing the wheel.”
 Barbara Reid

-The Chemin de Saint-Jacques du-Puy (2022 edition)
+The Chemin de Saint-Jacques du-Puy (2024 edition)

 Or purchase individually –

-The Chemin de Saint-Jacques du-Puy from Le Puy-en-Velay to Aumont-Aubrac (2022 edition)
+The Chemin de Saint-Jacques du-Puy from Le Puy-en-Velay to Aumont-Aubrac (2024 edition)

-The Chemin de Saint-Jacques du-Puy from Aumont-Aubrac to Figeac (2022 edition)
+The Chemin de Saint-Jacques du-Puy from Aumont-Aubrac to Figeac (2024 edition)

-The Chemin de Saint-Jacques du-Puy from Figeac to Cahors (2022 edition)
+The Chemin de Saint-Jacques du-Puy from Figeac to Cahors (2024 edition)

-103 pages covering 108 kilometres (67 miles) over six days of walking.
+The Célé variante – 108 kilometres (67 miles) over six days of walking.

-The Chemin de Saint-Jacques du-Puy from Cahors to Eauze (2022 edition)
+The Chemin de Saint-Jacques du-Puy from Cahors to Eauze (2024 edition)

-The Chemin de Saint-Jacques du-Puy from Eauze to Saint-Jean-Pied-de-Port (2022 edition)
+The Chemin de Saint-Jacques du-Puy from Eauze to Saint-Jean-Pied-de-Port (2024 edition)

-Terms and Conditions – As the author and a fellow traveller, I understand that you might share this book with other people, and with your travelling companions in particular, in the same way that you share a physical book.
+Terms and Conditions – As the author and a fellow traveller, I understand that you might share this book with other people, and with your travelling companions in particular, in the same way that you would share a physical book.
 By purchasing this guidebook, you agree not to mass broadcast, email or upload this book to a peer-to-peer site.

 Privacy policy – I Love Walking in France will collect your name and email address for electronic delivery of the guidebook.
 This information will never be shared or sold to another party.